-By definition, ‘admission arrangements’ means the overall procedure, practices, criteria and supplementary information to be used in deciding on the allocation of school places and refers to any device or means used to determine whether a school place is to be offered.
+‘Admission arrangements’ are the overall procedure, practices and criteria used in deciding on the allocation of school places and refers to any device or means used to determine whether a school place is to be offered.

 Children who will have their fifth birthday between 1st September and 31st August of the coming academic year will be offered three full terms in a Reception class; however parents have the option to defer the starting date.

 After a place has been agreed the parents will be asked to complete an 'Admission Form' and attend an introductory meeting at the school to finalise the admission arrangements.

 For the 2023/24 academic year the PAN or admission limit will be 60 pupils.

 If the number of applications for places at the Academy is within the PAN then the Academy will admit all pupils who apply.

 If the number of applications for places at the Academy exceed the PAN, the following criteria will be applied, in priority order, to determine which pupils will be admitted: